Story by: Norton Healthcare on February 17, 2023

-Join the Kentucky Derby Festival Norton Sports Health Training group to connect with other participants and get support from athletic and sports health professionals.
+Join the GE Appliances Kentucky Derby Festival miniMarathon and Marathon training group — connect with other participants and get support from the Norton Sports Health training team.

 1. No cotton!
 Absolutely, without a doubt, do NOT wear cotton if the forecast calls for rain.
 That includes socks and other inner layers.
 Cotton holds on to moisture and gets heavy when wet.
 Instead, wear lightweight, moisture-wicking socks and synthetic fabrics that don’t absorb as much wetness, or wear layers to keep moisture off your skin.

 2. Wear a hat or visor.
 The brim of a hat or visor will keep rain out of your face and make visibility a whole lot easier.

 3. Fight chafing.
 Wetness – whether from sweat or rain – increases the likelihood of painful chafing.
 Apply plenty of Body Glide or Vaseline to the parts of your body where you would normally chafe or get blisters, such as your feet, inner thighs, underarms and sports bra lines.

 4. Trash bags are your new best friend.
 Waiting outside in the rain before the start of the race could leave you soaked before you even start.
 Instead, cut armholes and a neck hole in a large trash bag to stay dry.
 You can toss it out on the course after you get moving.

 Even if it’s raining, make sure you warm up and stretch before you run.
 See some helpful pre-run stretches to get you ready to run!

 Select an appointment date and time from available spots listed below.